One of the coolest things of keeping an aquarium is seeing fish behave like they do in real life. This is best visible with schooling fish.

 - Keep in a bigger school to make them less aggressive

 I distinctly remember being in serious doubt whether I was going to add a school of tiger barbs to my first community tank.
-They were not for me.
+They were not for me, but maybe cherry barbs are better for your home aquarium.

 However, that does not mean they are not for you!
 These fish are super popular in the hobby.